arjunsingh88/Geo_analysis_Student/README.md

 # Geo_analysis_Student
 An analysis of prospective and current student data.
 The aim for this project is to constitute a geographical database of EISTI’s students with their personal address, campus address and the addresses where their internships took place.
-Having that, some statistics will e performed to calculate the distance between: « home – campus », « home – internships location » and « campus – internships location » respectively.
+Having that, some statistics will be performed to calculate the distance between: « home – campus », « home – internships location » and « campus – internships location » respectively.
 These statistics will serve to know the search trends and to generate a classification in order to help users in charge of business relations.

 ![p2](https://user-images.githubusercontent.com/45566835/83158269-ddb83700-a104-11ea-81f1-7ed6ef615cad.png)